Kalikasthan, Achham

-Kalikasthan is a village in Achham District in the Seti Zone of western Nepal.
+Kalikasthan is a village in Achham District in the Sudurpashchim Province of western Nepal.
 At the time of the 1991 Nepal census, the village had a population of 2675 living in 508 houses.
 At the time of the 2001 Nepal census, the population was 3476, of which 32% was literate.
-The village is undeveloped, although in recent years local villagers have become aware of outside conditions and are engaging in communal-based local development.
-It's one of the more peaceful villages of Nepal.
+This Village Development Committee was later merged with Panchadewal Binayak Municipality.